-The Cabinet Member for Finance, in conjunction with the Section 151 Officer, will propose an annual Treasury Management Strategy, Prudential Indicators and a policy for the revenue provision for the repayment of debt (referred to as the 'Minimum Revenue Provision' policy) to the Council in advance of the start of the relevant financial year that is consistent with the Council's revenue budget and capital programme proposals.
+The Executive Director for Corporate Services will propose an annual Treasury Management Strategy, prudential indicators and a policy for the revenue provision for the repayment of debt (referred to as the 'Minimum Revenue Provision') to the Council in advance of the start of the relevant financial year that is consistent with the Council's revenue budget and capital programme proposals.

-This Strategy is required to comply with CIPFA's Codes of Practice on Treasury Management and the Prudential Framework for Capital Finance, relevant Regulations and with the Council's own Treasury Management Policy Statement and Treasury Management Practices; it will set the parameters within which investment and borrowing activity will be managed during the forthcoming financial year.
+This Strategy will comply with the CIPFA's Codes of Practice on Treasury Management and the Prudential Framework for Capital Finance, relevant Regulations and with the Council's own Treasury Management Policy Statement and Treasury Management Practices; it will set the parameters within which investment and borrowing activity will be managed during the forthcoming financial year.